ethereum-optimism/superchain-starter-xchain-eth-multitransfer/README.md

 ### 1. Contract deployed on same address on multiple chains

-The CrossChainETHMultisend contract is designed to be deployed at the same address on all chains.
+The CrossChainETHMultitransfer contract is designed to be deployed at the same address on all chains.
 This allows the contract to:

 - "Trust" that the send message was emitted as a side effect of a specific sequence of events
 - Process cross-chain messages from itself on other chains